theoludwig/theoludwig/posts/git-ultimate-guide.md

   email = email@example.com
 ```

-You can find more information and useful `git` configurations in the official documentation: [git-scm.com/docs/git-config](https://git-scm.com/docs/git-config).
+You can find more information and useful `git` configurations in the [official documentation](https://git-scm.com/docs/git-config).

 ## How `git` works?